xuebin-zh/AdamT/README.md

-# AdamT: A Stochastic Optimization with Trend Correction Scheme (Paper Implementation)
+# On the Trend-corrected Variant of Adaptive Stochastic Optimization Methods (Paper Implementation)
-Under review as a conference paper at ICLR2020.
+Under review as a conference paper at IJCNN2020.
 The details will be provided later.